Continuous Combinatorics of Abelian Group Actions: A positive condition for graph homomorphisms

 \begin{exn} Let $\Gamma_C$ be the Chv\'atal graph and $\Gamma_G$ the Gr\"otsch graph.
 There exist continuous graph homomorphisms $\varphi_C\colon \FofZZ\to \Gamma_C$ and $\varphi_G\colon \FofZZ\to\Gamma_G$. \end{exn}

-\begin{proof} We can establish that each graph has a cycle $\gamma$ with $\pi_1^*(\gamma)$ of order $2$ by coloring the nodes of a box graph with the graph, placing $\gamma$ at the top of the box and $\gamma^{-1}$ at the bottom, and leaving the sides alternating between two colors.
+\begin{proof} We can establish that each graph $\Gamma\in \{\Gamma_{C}, \Gamma_G\}$ has a cycle $\gamma$ with $\pi_1^*(\gamma)$ of order $2$ by coloring the nodes of a grid graph with nodes of $\Gamma$, placing $\gamma$ at the top of the grid graph and $\gamma^{-1}$ at the bottom, and leaving the sides alternating between two colors.
 The alternation between two colors will contribute nothing to homotopy class of the boundary of the box, whence $\gamma^2$ will be null-homotopic in $\pi_1^*(\Gamma)$.
 The Chv\'atal and Gr\"otsch graphs are given along with their solutions in Figures~\ref{fig:chvatal-graph} and \ref{fig:grotsch-graph} respectively.

 \end{proof}

 \todo{Mention that none of our graphs contain loop edges} \todo{Degenerate cycles are actually zero-cycles.
 One-cycles would be loops, which never exist.
 How do I handle this?}

 \todo{all lists start indexing at zero; last index is always presented as $k-1$ so that $k$ is the length.
 Pure computer science style.}